dariasve20/StandardizeROI/README.md

 ## How to use it

-StandarizeROI receives a coordinate in either MNI and Subject space, a mesh from the SimNIBS **simulation output** (either the tetahedral mesh or the middle gray surface).
-We recommend to use the middle gray surface given that if the tetahedral mesh is no cleaned, might produced issues as the one below (you always can clean the mesh a reran StandarizeROI).
+StandardizeROI receives a coordinate in either MNI or subject space, the radius that defines a spherical ROI, and a mesh from the SimNIBS simulation output (either the tetrahedral mesh or the middle gray surface).
+We recommend using the middle gray surface, as an uncleaned tetrahedral mesh might produce issues like the one below (you can always clean the mesh and rerun StandardizeROI).

 Example:
 ```